Coop Concerts Artists

 Stephanie Marshall

+Contemporary folk singer/songwriter with a strong voice and thought provoking lyrics.
 Her debut CD Reality is an innovative mix of folk with a touch of country.
 Her reflective lyrics and engaging performances connect you to the honesty of her songs.
-Stephanie and fellow Coopsters Katie Clarke, and Jenny Goodspeed recently formed The Boxcar Lilies - a high-energy, harmony-driven Americana trio.
+Stephanie along with fellow Coopster Jenny Goodspeed also performs with The Boxcar Lilies.

 Joe Graveline